Weight loss after six weeks using Nutrient Optimiser

 Paul lost 9.3% of his body weight during the competition (and 10.5% between his highest and lowest weight recorded using the platform).

-As well as taking out the number three position in the weight loss category, Paul also made fantastic progress with his blood sugars to win the other two categories!
+As well as taking out the number three position in the weight loss category, Paul also made fantastic progress with his blood sugars!

 Weight loss achieved

-The average rate of weight loss was 0.76% per week during the competition period.
+The average rate of weight loss was 0.76% per week during the competition.

 It seems that 0.5% is a reasonable minimum rate of loss for most people.
 A weekly weight loss of 1.0% or more per week is possible.
 However, a continued loss of more than 1.0% per week may not be sustainable and may cause a rebound in appetite.